Leaking/Hunter/README.md

  + [LogLine-Plugin](#logline-plugin): you can add a line number into every lines of your logcat
  + [Debug-Plugin](#debug-plugin): you can simply add a annotation to a certain method, and the method will print all parameters and costed time, return value(JakeWharton's [hugo](https://github.com/JakeWharton/hugo) achieves it with AspectJ, I achieve it with ASM)
- + More developing plugins can be found in [TODO](https://github.com/Leaking/Hunter/blob/master/TODO.md), MeanWhile, your idea is welcome.
+ + More developing plugins can be found in [TODO](https://github.com/Leaking/Hunter/blob/master/TODO.md), MeanWhile, your idea is welcome

 ## Timing-Plugin